 - Holds the Ball and Releases the Pitch

 - Assists Acceleration

-The first two functions are self explanatory but the third function bends the brain a bit.
+The first two functions are self-explanatory but the third function bends the brain a bit.
 Yes, the arm assists acceleration by adding levers to the movement and it multiplies the effects of these levers with elasticity in the muscles.
-The high velocity arm uses a more eccentric force when throwing the ball.
+The high-velocity arm uses a more eccentric force when throwing the ball.
 This means a previous force put the arm into this passive stretched position before acceleration, similar to a whip or catapult.
-This is why the time it takes for Aroldis Chapman, the current hardest thrower in the game, to accelerate the arm and release the pitch is one tenth of a second.
-This is the fastest body movement in all of sports and it doesn’t happen by contracting or swinging the arm to throw the ball.
+This is why the time it takes for Aroldis Chapman, the current hardest thrower in the game, to accelerate the arm and release the pitch is one-tenth of a second.
+This is the fastest body movement in all of the sports and it doesn't happen by contracting or swinging the arm to throw the ball.

 Five male subjects’ throwing and pitching motions were analyzed by dynamic electromyography and high speed photography.
 Electrodes inserted into the deltoid and rotator cuff muscles attempted to define muscle activation patterns during the throwing and pitching cycle.
 The wind-up or preparation (Stage I) had no consistent pattern.
 Cocking (Stage II) had a sequential muscle activation pattern of first deltoid activity, followed by the S.I.T. muscles and finally by the subscapularis muscle.
 Acceleration (Stage III) had a lack of muscle activity, even though the arm was accelerating forward in space.
 Follow-through (Stage IV) was the most active stage with all the muscles firing intensely.
 The muscle patterns observed during the cycle were largely characteristic of attempts to decelerate the arm.

 Arm Path to Increase Pitching Speed